OLIMEX/DIY-LAPTOP/doc/web/intro_importance-of-open-source.md

 ## Education

-There is great educational value of open-source products, inherent in the availability of materials to study.
+There is great educational value of open-source products inherent in the availability of materials to study.
+You will likely learn many new things during assembly of this DIY laptop.
+You can build it together along with children or students, sparking interest in electronics and technology in general.
+You will know every bit of your laptop and will be able to fix if something doesn't suit your needs or gets damaged.

 ## Support